Mira-3zzeldin/InstaShield-Security-Architecture/README.md

 <ul>
   <li>🔐 <b>1.
 No boolean trust in biometrics</b>
     <ul>
-      <li>The Flutter client does not pass a <code>matched: true</code> flag to the server.
-Instead, the biometric service returns an HMAC-SHA256 proof tuple — <code>(userId, timestamp, nonce)</code> — signed with a shared secret that the server independently verifies.
-A spoofed <code>true</code> value from a compromised device is rejected outright.</li>
+      <li>The Flutter client does not pass a matched: true flag to the server.
+Instead, the biometric service returns an HMAC-SHA256 proof tuple — (userId, timestamp, nonce) — signed with a shared secret that the server independently verifies.
+A spoofed true value from a compromised device is rejected outright.</li>
     </ul>
   </li>
 <br>